gateio/gateapi-php/docs/Api/FuturesApi.md

 > \GateApi\Model\FuturesOrderBook listFuturesOrderBook($settle, $contract, $interval, $limit, $with_id)

-Futures order book.
+Query futures market depth information

-Bids will be sorted by price from high to low, while asks sorted reversely.
+Bids will be sorted by price from high to low, while asks sorted reversely

 ### Example